The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 Moving up in scale and duration, few things come close to the destructive power of a tropical cyclone.
 With an average size of 200 miles in diameter and lasting for approximately six days, hurricanes are by far the deadliest and most destructive force on this scale.

-("Tropical Cyclone" is the umbrella term used to describe hurricanes, typhoons, and cyclones.
-These storms are basically identical, with the only difference being the location where they occur, as well as their direction of rotation.)
+(“Tropical Cyclone” is the umbrella term used to describe hurricanes, typhoons, and cyclones.
+These storms are essentially the same, with the main differences being where they occur and their direction of rotation.)

 Hurricanes and typhoons start as a small tropical depression over the warm waters of the Tropics.
-Over time it grows into a tropical storm, which eventually turns into a hurricane or typhoon under the right conditions.
+Over time, they grow into a tropical storm, which eventually turns into a hurricane or typhoon under the right conditions.

 The deadliest hurricane in recent history is Hurricane Mitch, which resulted in 11 374 deaths in 1998.
 It occurred in Central America in the regions of Honduras and Nicaragua.